-Reference to timelines throughout the CHP relate to working days.
-When measuring performance against the required timelines, we do not count non-working days, for example weekends and public holidays.
+In this procedure, 'day' means a working day.
+References to timelines throughout the CHP relate to working days.
+When measuring performance against the required timelines, we do not count non-working days, for example weekends, public holidays and days of industrial action where our service has been interrupted.